-This classic Ligurian recipe proudly features Liguria's small black Taggiasca olives along with onions, sea salt, and local anchovies or sardines.
-You will find it all along the coast in different guises sold cold, warm, or hot from the oven.
-Sweet onions, salty anchovies, and divine black olives….what’s not to like?
+This classic Ligurian recipe proudly features Liguria's small black Taggiasca olives, along with onions, sea salt, and local anchovies or sardines.
+Along the coast, you'll find it in different guises—sold cold, warm, or hot from the oven.
+Sweet onions, salty anchovies, and divine black olives—what’s not to like?

 Prep Time 30 Minutes